This year's John MacLeod lecture was delivered by Dr Andrew Hirons.

 2019's topic in detail

-Dr Hirons will be talking about the environmental and health benefits of trees – inspired by his current research into creating resilience in our urban forests, using plant traits to inform species selection for urban environments.
+Dr Hirons talks about the environmental and health benefits of trees – inspired by his current research into creating resilience in our urban forests, using plant traits to inform species selection for urban environments.

 History of the John MacLeod annual lecture

 Launched and hosted for two years at the RHS Lindley Hall in London, the John MacLeod Annual Lecture was created to highlight important and inspiring topics on horticultural science.
 A broad audience of RHS members, scientists, policymakers and the media is invited every year to hear luminaries of the scientific field give talks on major research projects or new areas of thought.

 Catch up on previous lectures: watch our YouTube playlist

 The lecture's namesake, Professor John MacLeod, who died in 2010, was a plant scientist and Professor of Horticulture at the RHS.
 He was also chairman of the RHS Scientific Committee and was a powerful advocate for horticultural science.
 He was acutely aware of its pressing relevance in sustaining the natural environment and world food supplies.